 Photonomi Group is a world leading nanoscience and semiconductor intellectual property (IP) ecosystem in FEW Science Technologies, (Food, Energy & Water).
 Our company's develop breakthrough technology applications to help solve future FEW resource and sustainability challenges.
 Headquartered in Jersey in the Channel Islands, Photonomi has offices around the world, including the mudP1E labs in Ireland, Uk and Germany.
 We operate with a strong social responsibility mandate in our investments.
-Our social objectives are equally as important as our commercial objectives.
+Our social objectives and our commercial objectives are equally as important.

 Around 30 percent of the world's freshwater is stored underground in the form of groundwater (shallow and deep groundwater basins up to 2 000 metres, soil moisture, swamp water and permafrost).
 This constitutes about 97 percent of all the freshwater that is potentially available for human use.
 The total usable freshwater supply for ecosystems and humans is about 200 000 km3 of water - less than 1 percent of all freshwater resources.
 Water scarcity already affects almost every continent and more than 40 percent of the people on our planet.
 By 2025, 1.8 billion people will be living in countries or regions with absolute water scarcity, and two-thirds of the world’s population could be living under water stressed conditions.